CFC-Servers/cfc_err_forwarder/README.md

 <br>

 ## Notice ⚠️
 A full-rewrite of this addon is nearly complete.
-It has fixes, new features, and design reworks.
+It has fixes, new features, design reworks, and will attempt to use the upcoming [`OnLuaError`](https://wiki.facepunch.com/gmod/GM:OnLuaError) hook.

 Please keep an eye out for the update!